bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 What is surprising is that from these three desiderata, Jayne goes on to derive probability theory (extending it from Boolean logic)!
-If you're interested, I encourage you to check out his book `Probabilty Theory: The Logic of Science <http://bayes.wustl.edu/etj/prob/book.pdf>`_ (first three chapters online), where in Chapter 2 he goes over all the gory details.
+If you're interested, I encourage you to check out his book `Probability Theory: The Logic of Science <http://bayes.wustl.edu/etj/prob/book.pdf>`_ (first three chapters online), where in Chapter 2 he goes over all the gory details.
 It's quite an interesting read and pretty accessible if you know a bit of calculus and are